Best white wine selections for 2025

 White wines generally fall into three main body categories:

-• Full bodied: rich, complex, often aged with oak for added depth.
+• Full bodied: rich and complex often aged in oak for added depth.

 Body Type Top Producers Grape Varieties Structure & Flavor